 If we are familiar with Instagram, TikTok, or the new Reel feature of Instagram, we must have noticed that the search section will show similar content if we like or spend some time over a certain kind of content.
 Tracking the user’s interaction tries to predict their behavior, which might be very useful for advertising any other third-party products.

-Netflix and Chill! : — Most common Lingo used by people nowadays :) Recently Netflix announced two days of free access to Netflix content.
+Recently Netflix announced two days of free access to Netflix content.
 We must have tried that, right!
 But have we ever thought about what their underlying intuition behind this is?
 They are trying to figure out how the unreachable customers are searching from the large content pool and what kind of content is most demanding.
 Hence by observing such behavior, they will create new content and recommendations based on our behavior.
-Don’t it looks interesting, right!
-So yeah, in a nutshell, Netflix heavily relies on Recommendation systems for creating new content and increasing their revenue.
+Doesn’t it looks interesting, right!
+So yeah, in a nutshell, Netflix heavily relies on Recommendation systems for creating new content and increasing its revenue.
 We can think of the importance of the recommender system to Netflix by the amount of prize money they offered to a team that beat Netflix’s recommender system by 10%.
 So let’s dive into the details of “The Netflix Challenge.”

 Netflix’s challenge boomed the research focused on recommender systems, and as a result, many companies came up with their own recommender systems to focus more on customer prospects.